bit-lang/Windows98-gaming/README.md

 # Windows 98 gaming

-click to run version of [DosWasmX](https://github.com/nbarkhina/DosWasmX).
-NO virtual machines or emulators required.
+- click to run version of [DosWasmX](https://github.com/nbarkhina/DosWasmX).
+NO virtual machines or emulators required

-## playing Windows 98 games in your browser
 - supports Windows 98 / 95 games, and Windows 3.1 / DOS games
 - runs on 64bit Windows and Linux

-### comparing with other means to run Windows 9x games
+## comparing with other means to run Windows 9x games

 | platform | GPU emulation | directx support | titles run well | titles can not run | note |
 | --- | --- | --- | --- | --- | --- |